How to Grow and Care for Saw Palmetto Palm (Serenoa repens)

 Saw Palmetto Palm Appearance

-This palm is a slow growing shrub with stems occurring below the ground or running along the ground, creating a dense ground cover.
-Stems gradually bury to form rhizomes.
-Rhizomes are horizontal underground plant stems that produce new shoots and roots down into the soil.
+This palm presents as a slow-growing shrub with stems either subterranean or running along the ground, creating a dense ground cover.
+Over time, these stems gradually bury to form rhizomes, horizontal underground plant stems that give rise to new shoots and roots extending into the soil.

-Stems sprouted from rhizomes can measure up to 10 feet in length.
-Occasionally, it develops erect or arching trunk that is covered with old leaf bases.
+Stems sprouting from rhizomes can reach lengths of up to 10 feet, and on occasion, it may develop an erect or arching trunk adorned with the remnants of old leaf bases.

 Saw Palmetto Palm Tree (Serenoa repens) fruits